 You and your fiancé have finally worked out most of the details of your destination wedding, and now it’s time to invite your family and friends to be with you on the big day.
 It probably feels a little overwhelming, but in all honesty, there are only a few extra details that need to be considered for destination wedding invitations versus hometown wedding invitations.
 The biggest of those details are the extended timing and the extra information that everyone will need to know about the locale.

 Figured out the invites?
-Why not check out where to spend and where to save in your destination wedding budget.
+Why not check out some invitation inspiration for destination weddings.

 TIMING INVITES IS EVERYTHING